jysui123/esql/README.md

 // "SELECT myColA FROM myTable WHERE myColB < 10 AND dateTime = '1561678568048000000'
-// in which the time is in unix nano format e := NewESql() e.ProcessQueryKey(myKeyFilter, myKeyProcess)         // set up filtering policy e.ProcessQueryValue(myValueFilter, myValueProcess)     // set up process policy dsl, _, err := e.ConvertPretty(sql)             // convert sql to dsl if err == nil {
+// in which the time is in unix nano format e := NewESql() e.ProcessQueryKey(myKeyFilter, myKeyProcess)            // set up macro for key e.ProcessQueryValue(myValueFilter, myValueProcess)      // set up macro for value dsl, _, err := e.ConvertPretty(sql)                     // convert sql to dsl if err == nil {
     fmt.Println(dsl)
 }